sbwimmer/forallx-do/README.md

 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

-## Installation
+## Make PDFs Yourself

-Clone the repository locally or download the ZIP file and run latex on one of
+Clone the repository locally or download the ZIP file and run [LaTeX](http://www.latex-project.org/) on one of

   - `latexyyc.tex` (in color, for screen reading)
   - `latexyyc-print.tex` (b/w, for printing on Quarto stock)